ozguryazilimas/wp-postane/wp-sweep/readme.txt

 I spent most of my free time creating, updating, maintaining and supporting these plugins, if you really love my plugins and could spare me a couple of bucks, I will really appreciate it.
 If not feel free to use it without any obligations.

 == Changelog ==
+= 1.0.9 =
+* NEW: Support for Codeclimate
+* FIXES: Uses `get_sites()` on WordPress 4.6.
+This should fix deprecated notices.
+* FIXES: Fixes translation placeholder count.
+Props @pedro-mendonca.
+* FIXES: Use `manage_options` capability as it conflicts with Admin Menu Editor on multisite installs.
+Props @EusebiuOprinoiu.

 = 1.0.8 =
 * NEW: Added wp_sweep_excluded_taxonomies filter to allow more than just link_category taxonomy
 * NEW: Support for WP-CLI `wp sweep`